sjlu/popular-movies/README.md

 Popular movies are based on some general rules:

 * Rating greater than the general sentiment of movies currently out
-* Released at less than a year ago
+* Released less than a year ago
 * At least 3 weeks old to generate a "stable" rating

 ## Usage